-Dr. Lynn Romrell is the former Executive Director (served for 25 years) and is currently the representative of Florida State University College of Medicine on the Anatomical Board of the State of Florida.
+Dr. Eric Laywell is the representative of Florida State University College of Medicine on the Anatomical Board of the State of Florida.
 As a member of the Anatomical Board, he is responsible to ensure that dignity is always shown for the remains of the individuals who will their bodies to the State of Florida for the education of medical students and other students in the health care disciplines.